 There are so many things to see and do in “Beantown” but even if you only have a day in Boston, you can still visit most of its major attractions.
 We were able to do a lot in only 10 hours!

-When I decided to go to the Women In Travel Summit, I was excited not only to learn and get to know other bloggers, but also to explore Boston for the first time.
+When we decided to go to the Women In Travel Summit, we were excited not only to learn and get to know other bloggers, but also to explore Boston for the first time.
 The problem, however, was that we didn’t have enough vacation time to get in to Boston early or to stay a few days after the conference.
 At the time, we were traveling while working a full time job.
 But we were determined to make the most of my trip to.

-From 12pm to 5pm I used the trolley to make my way around Boston.
+From 12pm to 5pm we used the trolley to make our way around Boston.
 Almost everything closed at 5pm so there wasn’t much choice there.
 So if you do have limited time, try to plan accordingly.
 For example, if it’s 4 o’clock and you have to choose between going to the Boston Tea Party Museum or the Cheers bar, go to the museum first and save the bar for later since they are open longer hours.

 We feel like we were able to do quite a bit during our 10 hours of exploring Boston.
 So don’t get discouraged if you only have a few hours in a new city.
 Make the most of your time and find a way to get around town quickly and efficiently.